The BLACK+DECKER LHT2436 40-Volt Cordless Hedge Trimmer is the best electric hedge trimmer based on the value it provides.

 Below is a video discussing the simple maintenance involved in maintaining an electric hedge trimmer.

-- Powerful 40-volt lithium ion rechargeable battery delivers the power with long run-time to complete the toughest jobs
+- Powerful 40V Lithium Ion battery of the cordless hedge trimmer delivers power and run-time to complete the toughest jobs

 The power and durability of a corded hedge trimmer are found in the BLACK+DECKER LHT2436 40-Volt High-Performance Cordless Hedge Trimmer.
 You’ll pay a higher than a moderate price for this trimmer, but its performance makes it worth the money.